GCDigitalFellows/installdri.github.io/nltk.md

 NLTK Data Using the GUI
 -----------------------
-1. In your Python environment run the following commands:
+1. In your Python environment (I use jupyter notebook) run the following commands:

 ```Python
     import nltk